 Hand-Woven – v – Machine Made

-Machine made or tufted carpets on the other hand tend to be mass produced goods using much lower grade materials and synthetic dyes.
-The limitations of the machining process results in a much lower knot density which in turn creates a loose and spiritless uninspiring finishing look.
-The general longevity of machine made rugs tends to much less and unlike hand-woven carpets soon become shabby and difficult to live with.
+Machine made or tufted carpets on the other hand tend to be mass produced factory goods using much lower grade materials and synthetic dyes.
+The limitations of the machining process results in a much lower knot density which in turn creates a loose and less spirited machine made look.
+The general durability of machine made rugs tends to much lower too due to cheaper materials and other cost cutting techniques.